- Wealth PMS (50L+)

 (In the example above, the guy who bid for 606 shares at Rs.
 330 got allocated only 560 shares but paid Rs.
 200 only)

-Unlike SCP OFS, the key difference here is that while allotment price is going to be teh same, you don’t get a proportionate chance.
-The priority for your allotment lies in the price you have bid.
-Higher the price you bid, greater the allotment ratio.
-But all the allotments once again happen at the same price.
+Unlike SCP OFS, the key difference here is that the allotment price is different based on your bid, The priority for your allotment lies in the price you have bid.
+Higher the price you bid, the more likely you will get allotment.
+But you will pay the higher price, even if the cut-off is a lower price.

 In this example, the cut-off price is still 200, so everyone pays just 200.
 But the 606 people who bid at Rs.
 330 get the first allocation (they only pay Rs.
 200 or if they get a Rs.
 10 discount, they pay Rs.
 190).
 Then 625 people who bid at Rs.
 320 get in.
 And so on.
 At 200, there are four bidders for about 1000 shares.
 They will have a smaller allocation – the Bidder 14 bid for 400 shares and got allocated only 73 shares.
 (Anyone bidding at “cut off” will be added into the pool that bid for 200 shares)